 Instead of steam or flame-stoked heat, infrared saunas use infrared lamps to create warmth.
-The process allows the sauna to operate at a lower temperature while still providing therapeutic benefits that reach deeper into the muscles and joints.
-Health benefits include, easing muscle and joint pain, reducing stress levels, improving cardiovascular health, skin health and more.
+The process allows the sauna to operate at a lower temperature, while still providing therapeutic benefits that reach deeper into the muscles and joints.
+Health benefits include: easing muscle and joint pain, reducing stress levels, improving cardiovascular health, skin health and more.

 Please bring a towel to sit on during your session to help us keep things as sanitary as possible.
 Additional minutes can be purchased for $1 per minute.
 Package options are available.
+Prices vary for multiple people.

 24 hour cancellation policy